A kinetic approach to consensus-based segmentation of biomedical images: Application to biomedical images

 The procedure to generate segmentation masks can be summarized as follows: \begin{enumerate} \item[$i)$] The pixels of the 2D image are interpreted as uniformly spaced particles, each characterized by the spatial position $(x_i,y_i)$ and with static feature $c_i$ defined are the gray level of the corresponding pixel.
 Hence, the initial distribution is reconstructed through \eqref{eq:approxS}.
 In all the applications of this work we linearly scale the initial position of the particles on a reference domain $[-1,1]\times[-1,1]$ and the initial values of the features to the $[0,1]$ range. \item[$ii)$] We numerically determine the large time solution of the Boltzmann-type model in \eqref{eq:bol_strong} by means of the DSMC Algorithm~\ref{alg:Boltz}.
 In this way, particles tend to aggregate in a number of finite clusters based on the Euclidean distance and on the difference between the gray levels of the pixels quantifying the features. \item[$iii)$] The segmentation masks are generated by computing the mean value of the features of pixels in the same cluster.
 We assign to these values to the initial position of the pixels.
 Using this method, homogeneous regions with similar characteristics are created in the image and correspond to the segmentation mask. \item[$iv)$] The obtained multi-level mask can be transformed into a binary mask by fixing a threshold $\tilde c$ such that if $c_i<\tilde c$ then $c_i=0$ and if $c_i\ge \tilde c$ then $c_i = 1$. \end{enumerate}

 Once the segmentation mask has been computed by this procedure, we apply two morphological refinement steps in order to remove those small regions misclassified as foreground parts and to fill possible small holes that were misidentified background parts.
-In particular, we identify all the foreground pixels smaller than an empirically fixed threshold.
-As a result, all components whose number of pixels is below this threshold are removed.
+Specifically, for the first step we label all the connected components of the foreground mask and remove the components whose number of pixels is below a fixed threshold.
 The second stage of morphological refinement works in the same way as the first, except that it is performed in a complementary manner on the background pixels.
+To implement these operations, we used the scikit-image python library~\cite{van2014scikit} which exploits the graph theory to find distinct objects of a binary image~\cite{fiorio1996two}.
+By using this approach, we were able to obtain more accurate segmentation masks by reducing some small imperfections of the segmentation process.
+The introduced segmentation procedure and the results of the two morphological steps are sketched in Figure~\ref{fig:steps}.